samw-nrhc/Effort-Satisfaction-Matrix/README.md

 This project is built on a simple philosophy: `while t and E: δ += ε`

-As long as time and energy remain, progress can always be made — even in the smallest steps.
+We are constrained by the time and energy we have, but small, consistent epsilons (ε) can compound into long-term transformation (δ).

 ### Contributing
 This project is in its early stages.
 Contributions are welcome!